MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-Expressions.md

 ## Grouping

 Given any expression, that same expression enclosed in parentheses is an expression of the same type.
 For instance, `(7)` is an `Int` expression, `([1;2;3])` is an expression of type array of `Int`s, and `((1,2))` is an expression with type `(Int, Int)`.

-The equivalence between simple values and single-element tuples described in [Single-Element Tuples](xref:microsoft.quantum.qsharp-ref.type-model#single-element-tuples) above removes the ambiguity between `(6)` as a group and `(6)` as a single-element tuple.
+The equivalence between simple values and single-element tuples described in
+<xref:microsoft.quantum.qsharp-ref.type-model#tuple-types> above removes the ambiguity
+between `(6)` as a group and `(6)` as a single-element tuple.

 ## Symbols